Christmas is my most favorite time of the year.

-It won’t take much, maybe keen imagination on your part.
+It won’t take much, maybe keen imagination on your part and humble prayer.
 But those things you do may spark, ignite and become a blaze that will direct them through their lives.
-Be kinder than you need to.
+Be kinder than you need to be.
 Purposefully do things that will impact them, even small things often carry an astonishingly strong influence.